14 May 11 New Web Design Trends to Watch Out for – 2020 Edition

 introducing the top 11 new web design trends in 2020

-1# welcome to the dark side aka dark mode
+1# Welcome to the dark side aka dark mode

 “Dark mode” is being implemented on apps and other platforms, such as emails.
 So, it’s to be expected that more and more websites are adopting this design too.
-Dark backgrounds with contrasting color schemes are easier on the eyes, and they look so much more aesthetically appealing.
+Dark backgrounds with contrasting colour schemes are easier on the eyes, and they look so much more aesthetically appealing.
 A dark background also looks modern and classy.

 Let’s be honest, who doesn’t like to type, read, and write over a dark background?
 It makes things look much more dramatic and cooler.
 The dark mode design also fits very well with other major web design trends for 2020, like cyberpunk and dystopian styles.

-2# minimalism – “less is more”
+2# Minimalism – “less is more”

 The minimalist design trend isn’t exactly new.
 It’s actually what you would consider a classic, but it is definitely making a huge impact on web design in 2020.
 What characterizes this year’s minimalistic trend is a whole lot more white space, and not always where you would expect.
 This trend is the complete opposite of what we were just discussing with Dark Mode above.
 In effect, it offers a great alternative to those who prefer lighter themes.